Collen Maine: Succession

 The ANC Youth League failed to hold its elective conference in September 2018 as planned.
 In 2019, some members within the league, led especially by a group calling itself the Revive ANCYL Movement, began calling for the election of a new leadership corps, including by protesting outside an ANC National Executive Committee meeting and threatening a lawsuit.
 They argued both that many of the league's incumbent leaders were over the age of 35 and therefore ineligible to represent the ANC's youth and that they had overstayed their term (three years in terms of the league constitution).

 In late July 2019, just weeks after Maine's resignation from Parliament, the ANC National Executive Committee disbanded the national executive of the Youth League, ending the terms of Maine and other league officials.
-Maine was nonetheless among the several former ANC Youth League presidents who were appointed as members of the interim task team that was installed to lead the province until it could hold fresh leadership elections.
+Maine was nonetheless among the several former ANC Youth League presidents who were appointed as members of the interim task team that was installed to lead the League until it could hold fresh leadership elections.

+Return to the North West government: 2024–present

+Maine was elected to the North West Provincial Legislature in the 2024 provincial election.
+Shortly afterwards, he was appointed MEC for Arts, Culture, Sports and Recreation.
+On 18 September 2024, he was removed as an MEC after the National Executive Committee of the African National Congress instructed North West premier Lazzy Mokgosi to appoint more women to his executive council.
+He was succeeded by former MEC Tsotso Tlhapi.
+Maine was, however, elected as the deputy speaker of the North West provincial legislature on 11 October 2024, succeeding Tshepo Khoza, who had resigned following allegations that he forged his matric certificate.